Silver Apples of the Moon (Morton Subotnick album): Legacy

 In 2009, it was one of 50 recordings chosen by the United States Library of Congress to be added to the National Recording Registry, which selects recordings annually that are "culturally, historically, or aesthetically significant".
 BBC Radio 3 count the album among their "Fifty Modern Classics", and in an accompanying 2012 documentary, author Rob Young celebrated the album while Four Tet explained how the album stood out to him as a classic.
 On January 19, 2018, ARTnews hosted a symposium on the album at New York University, with the help of NYU Music Technology and the Humanities Initiative, to commemorate the album's 50th anniversary.
 A documentary on Subotnick, also named Subotnick, was also released as part of the album's anniversary celebrations, alongside vinyl and CD re-issues of the album.
 Subtonick performed Silver Apples of the Moon at Adelaide Festival on 7 March 2014, using a re-creation of the first Buchla (the original is housed in the Library of Congress).
 He also performed the piece at the REDCAT theatre in Los Angeles on February 13, 2018, to commemorate its 50th birthday.

-Robert Hunter named the Grateful Dead song "Silver Apples of the Moon" from the band's 1991 album Infrared Roses after Subotnick's album.
-English band Laika also named their 1994 album Silver Apples of the Moon after Subotnick's album.